percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 ~~~
 Figure: Key Inventory

-While the number key types is very small, it should be understood that
+While the number of key types is very small, it should be understood that
 the actual number of distinct keys can be large as the conference
 grows in size.